paragonie/chronicle/docs/01-setup.md

 You can also specify `--administrator` if you wiish to allow this client to add/remove other clients from the API.
 (It is not possible to add or remove administrators through the API, only normal clients.)

+*Reading* from a Chronicle is 100% public.
+You do **not** need to have your key added to the Chronicle to read from it.
+Client accounts are needed in order to *write*  to a Chronicle.

 ### Generating Client Keys